zakiimtiaz/TapIt-iPhone-SDK/README.md

 }

 #pragma mark -
-#pragma mark TRMAVideoAdsManagerDelegate implementation
+#pragma mark TVASTVideoAdsManagerDelegate implementation

 // Called when content should be paused.
 This usually happens right before a
 // an ad is about to cover the content.
-- (void)contentResumeRequested:(TRMAVideoAdsManager *)adsManager {
+- (void)contentResumeRequested:(TVASTVideoAdsManager *)adsManager {
     [self logMessage:@"Content resume requested.\n"];

     // first, pause the ad player